gicunhads/assignment2OOP/README.md

 1. Core Employee Class (Base Class)
 Assigned to: Gio

-2. Specific Employee Subclasses (Manager, Director, Intern) Assigned to: Leo
+2. Employee Subclasses (Manager, Director)
+Assigned to: Gio

+3. Employee Intern Subclass
+Assigned to: Leo

-3. Company Class (Facade)
+4. Company Class (Facade)
 Assigned to: Tyra

-4. Exception Handling
+5. Exception Handling
 Assigned to: Tyra

-5. Factory Method for Employee Creation (Factory Pattern) Assigned to: Leo
+6. Factory Method for Employee Creation (Factory Pattern) Assigned to: Leo

-6. Utility Methods and Final Checks
+7. Utility Methods and Final Checks
 Assigned to: Tyra

-7. Testing and Validation
+8. Testing and Validation
 Assigned to: All (Collaborative task)

-8. Main
+9. Main
 Assigned to: All (Collaborative task)